 A common strategy is to only hedge enough to cover opex.
 This way, you protect your downside while still leaving room for upside.

 Ignoring counterparty risk is another mistake.
-With OTC or forward deals, you must vet your counterparty.
-A great price is worthless if the buyer can’t pay.
+With OTC or forward deals, you’ve got to vet your counterparty.
+A great price?
+Worthless if the buyer can’t pay.

 Misunderstanding the instruments can also be costly.
 Using complex derivatives without fully understanding the mechanics, especially margin requirements for futures, can lead to unexpected losses.